D-Robotics-AI-Lab/DOSOD/README.md

 ## 🔥 Updates

-`[2024-12-27]`: Decoupled Open-Set Object Detector (DOSOD) with ultra real-time speed and superior accuracy is released.
+`[2024-12-27]`: Decoupled Open-Set Object Detector (DOSOD) with ultra real-time speed and superior accuracy is released. **We sincerely welcome all kinds of contributions, such as porting DOSOD to more edge-side platforms, and also welcome all kinds of opinions.**

 ## 1. Introduction